samboy2k/ContractTestingExample/README.md

 # ContractTestingExample
-Contrac Testing Example for Basis Template and Learning
+Contract Testing Example for Basis Template and Learning